colman423/phase-timeline-challenge/README.md

 - `useGlobalScroll` synchronizes components' `scrollLeft` and `scrollTop` into zustand store.

+### Performance Tuning

+- React already implements those optimization between JSX and browser DOM internally.
+So React re-render is not so evil, no need to do unnecessary optimization.

 ## DOM Hierarchy proposal

 If I can build the project from zero, some DOM hierarchy changes might be proposed.